Note: I may earn money or products from the companies, products, or links mentioned in this post.

 1. “She’ll grow out of it.”

 Every child is different, but as an advocate for early intervention, I think, why wait?
-There will be more harm to the child if you wait too long to get help versus getting them help early on.
-A lot of kids don’t grow out of it and saying they will could be harmful.
+There will be more harm to the child if you wait too long to get help versus getting helping them early on.
+A lot of kids don’t grow out of it and saying they will is harmful.

 2. “Getting a diagnosis won’t change anything.”